reginafloria/networking-and-inspecting-traffic-between-two-azure-machines/README.md

 <img src="https://imgur.com/oRk6F9l.jpg" height="80%" width="80%" alt="Observing ssh traffic"/>
 </p>
 <p>
+SSH stands for Secure Shell and is used for secure remote login from one virtual machine to another.

 Part 2 (Observe SSH Traffic)

 20. Back in Wireshark, filter for SSH traffic only